Kea Performance Optimization

 • PDF

-We have had a number of requests for suggestions about how to optimize Kea performance.
-These suggestions are general guidance; as always, your results will depend on your hardware and software choices, the size and complexity of your configuration, and local factors such as network latency.
+We often receive requests for suggestions about how to optimize Kea's performance.
+It's difficult to give recommendations, as your hardware and software choices, the size and complexity of your configuration, and local factors such as network latency all contribute, but here's some general guidance.

 1. Choose the right lease file backend

-If you do choose to use a MySQL database backend for lease storage, please refer to the Kea ARM for instructions on setting innodb_flush_log_at_trx_commit=2, which greatly improves performance.
+If you need to use a MySQL database backend for lease storage, please refer to the Kea ARM for instructions on setting innodb_flush_log_at_trx_commit=2, which improves performance significantly.

 2. Choose the right hardware